Decoding MCHC Blood Test Results: A Comprehensive Guide

 A low MCH value might mean you have iron deficiency anemia.
 A high MCH value might show you don't have enough vitamin B12 or folate.
 Keep in mind that the MCH value is just one part of your health.
 A healthcare professional should look at it along with other tests and symptoms.

-If you worry about your MCH levels or your health, it is best to speak with your doctor.
+If you're worried about MCH or your health, see a doctor.
 A normal range for MCH levels is 32 to 36 grams per deciliter (g/dL) or 320 to 360 grams per liter (g/L).
 This shows that there are around 26 to 33 picograms (pg) of hemoglobin in each red blood cell (RBC).

 Hemoglobin is a kind of protein.
 Its main job is to carry oxygen from the lungs to the body.
 After delivering the oxygen, hemoglobin takes carbon dioxide back to the lungs.
 MCH levels tell us how much hemoglobin is in each red blood cell.
 These levels are measured in picograms (pg) for each red blood cell.